 - Accepted by banks and merchant services.

 A commercial address allows you to use it to register your LLC or Corporation, which usually requires a physical address to begin with.
-Additionally, opening bank accounts will be much easier since you are actually using a physical commercial location.
+Additionally, opening bank accounts will be much easier since you are actually using a commercial location.

 Using a commercial address will give your new business a professional image and will show that you’re serious about what you to customers.
 This leads to more trust with your customers and more credibility to your startup and business as a whole.